Jojoba Essential Oil – Basic Oils for Aromatherapy

 The jojoba plant produces a substance that is more reminiscent of wax than oil.
 Although it is commonly referred to as jojoba oil, some aromatherapists refer to it simply as jojoba or jojoba wax; whatever you call it, it is all the same product.
 A point to note on pronunciation: Ho-ho-ba.

 The seeds of the jojoba plant are crushed to obtain jojoba oil.
-Jojoba oil is commonly used as a carrier oil in aromatherapy for essential oils, although it does possess therapeutic properties of its own; it maintains a long shelf life and its chemical make-up changes little even in extreme temperatures of hot or cold.
+Jojoba oil is commonly used as a carrier oil in aromatherapy for essential oils, although it does possess therapeutic properties of its own; it maintains a long shelf life, and its chemical makeup changes little even in extreme temperatures of hot or cold.
 If it becomes solid, leave it standing at room temperature, and you will notice it change back to liquid form naturally as it warms up.

-Chemical constituents of jojoba include saturated fatty acids (palmitic acid, stearic acid, and arachidic acid), monosaturated fatty acids (oleic acid, palmitoleic acid), polyunsaturated fatty acids (linoleic acid, linolenic acid), and some fatty alcohol (docosanol, elcosanol, tetracosanol, octadecanol).
+Chemical constituents of jojoba include saturated fatty acids (palmitic acid, stearic acid, and arachidic acid), monosaturated fatty acids (oleic acid, palmitoleic acid), polyunsaturated fatty acids (linoleic acid, linolenic acid), and some fatty alcohol (docosanol, policosanol, tetracosanol, octadecanol).
 It is one of the most stable and easily absorbed oils.

 Best Aromatherapy Jojoba Essential Oils Uses

-Using essential oils as a base oil for skincare and massage oils, as an ingredient in lotions, creams, and balms, as a natural perfume base (either as a roll-on or as part of a solid perfume base), and it is great to use with all age groups.
+Using essential oils as a base oil for skin care and massage oils, as an ingredient in lotions, creams, and balms, as a natural perfume base (either as a roll-on or as part of a solid perfume base), and it is great to use with all age groups.

 Biophytopharm